calliecameron/markdown-makefile/tests/test3/saved/test3.md

 > | This is a quoted line block.
 It should be indented slightly
 > | and have a *line break* after 'slightly', and **formatting**.

+Text before recursive include, with *italic*, **bold**, "curly quotes," and--- an em dash.

+Text before section in recursive include.

+# Section in recursive include

+Text in recursive include, with *italic*, **bold**, "curly quotes," and--- an em dash.

+## Subsection in recursive include

+Test text test text test text.
 After this line there should be stars.

 ------------------------------------------------------------------------

+And then there should be some text ^in superscript^ and ~in subscript~, and a footnote[^1] with a star, a footnote[^2] with a dagger, and this should be `monospace`.

+Text after recursive include.
+Here is a pound sign (£), a euro sign (€), and three letters with accents: ëóû.

+# Second section in simple include

+Test text.

+Text after simple include.

+## Subsection

-This is a new paragraph after the stars.
+This is a new paragraph.
 This text is [Small Caps]{.smallcaps}.
-Here is a pound sign (£), a euro sign (€), and three letters with accents: ëóû.

 # This is a second section